Horned Frogs open season on Aug. 29 at Pebble Beach

 CONTACT INFORMATION - email@example.com | (817) 257-7646

-Montigel's tenure has been marked by consistency, highlighted by the program's current 24-year streak of NCAA Regional participation.
-The Frogs are one of only four NCAA Division I teams to earn a regional bid each of the last 24 years under the same head coach along with Clemson, Florida and UNLV.
+Montigel's tenure has been marked by consistency, highlighted by the program's current 25-year streak of NCAA Regional participation.
+The Frogs are one of only three NCAA Division I teams to earn a regional bid each of the last 24 years under the same head coach along with Clemson and UNLV.
 Only 15 programs have amassed the same streak with numerous head coaches.

 TCU golf's current postseason run is unparalleled in the history of Horned Frogs Athletics.
-The streak is by far the longest all-time for any of the school's teams and six years more than their counterparts from the TCU women's golf team, which currently owns the No. 2 spot with 18 straight regional bids.
+The streak is by far the longest all-time for any of the school's teams and seven years more than their counterparts from the TCU women's golf team, which owned the No. 2 spot with 18 straight regional bids.